Skip to content

 style W fill:#6C63FF,stroke:#fff,stroke-width:2px,color:#fff

-• Cross-chain deposits - Viewers can fund from any supported chain via Circle CCTP; settlement happens on Arc Testnet
+• Cross-chain funding: viewers can fund via Circle CCTP; settlement is on Arc Testnet

 How It Works